vamuigua/jekyll-now/_posts/2016-6-9-chrome-developer-tools.md

 -The DevTools provide web developers deep access into the internals of the browser and their web application.Its used to efficiently track down layout issues, set JavaScript breakpoints and get insights for code optimization.<br/>

 **Accessing the DevTools**<br/>
-<br/>-To access the DevTools, open a web page or web app in Google Chrome;Either:<br/>
+-To access the DevTools, open a web page or web app in Google Chrome;Either:<br/>
 +Select the Chrome menu *Chrome Menu* at the top-right of your browser window, then select *Tools > *Developer Tools*.
 +*Right-click* on any page element and select *Inspect Element*.
 -The DevTools window will then open.<br/>